 Explanation: In this example, we are searching for the substring "Hello" within the string "Hello, C!
 Hello, C++!
 Hello, Python!
 Hello, Java!" and print the index of each occurrence.
 We are using a while loop to keep searching for the substring until it is no longer found.
 The start variable is used.

-A: Yes, the find() function is case-sensitive.
-If you want to perform a case-insensitive search, you can convert both the string and the substring to lowercase or uppercase using the lower() or upper() methods before calling the find() function.
+A1: Yes, by default, the find() function is case sensitive.
+This means that the search is sensitive to uppercase and lowercase characters.
+To perform a case-insensitive search, you can convert both the string and the substring to a consistent case using the lower() or upper() methods.